Servomotor: Motors

 The type of motor is not critical to a servomotor, and different types may be used.
 At the simplest, brushed permanent magnet DC motors are used, owing to their simplicity and low cost.
 Small industrial servomotors are typically electronically commutated brushless motors.
 For large industrial servomotors, AC induction motors are typically used, often with variable frequency drives to allow control of their speed.
 For ultimate performance in a compact package, brushless AC motors with permanent magnet fields are used, effectively large versions of Brushless DC electric motors.

 Drive modules for servomotors are a standard industrial component.
 Their design is a branch of power electronics, usually based on a three-phase MOSFET or IGBT H bridge.
 These standard modules accept a single direction and pulse count (rotation distance) as input.
 They may also include over-temperature monitoring, over-torque, and stall detection features.
 As the encoder type, gearhead ratio, and overall system dynamics are application specific, it is more difficult to produce the overall controller as an off-the-shelf module, and so these are often implemented as part of the main controller.

 Control

 Most modern servomotors are designed and supplied around a dedicated controller module from the same manufacturer.
 Controllers may also be developed around microcontrollers in order to reduce cost for large-volume applications.

+Modern industrial servomotor systems employ digital servo drives or amplifiers to regulate current, velocity, and position using feedback loops.
+These drives communicate over industrial fieldbuses such as EtherCAT, CANopen, and POWERLINK, allowing coordinated motion among multiple axes.
+Manufacturers including ADVANCED Motion Controls, Bosch Rexroth, and Yaskawa have developed such servo-drive families used in robotics, CNC machinery, and automated production equipment.